sinchu71/UnitySRPProject/README.md

    https://github.com/dentedpixel/LeanTween.git

-Cube Controller Functionality:

-  The Cube in the scene rotates at a fixed speed using LeanTween.
-  The animation is controlled by a script located in the Scripts folder.

 Initialized Git in the project folder:
     Added a .gitignore file
-    Pushed the FirstAssign to the main branch

-Created Pull Request
-A Pull Request (PR) must be created before merging into main.

- git checkout -b assignment_3
- git add .
- git commit -m "Added rotating cube using LeanTween" git push origin assignment_3
+    Pushed the FirstAssign to the main branch Following git commands are used to create a branch and push,commit and adding a files: git checkout -b main git add . git commit -m "Added rotating cube using LeanTween" git push origin main

+  To Create a Pull request follow these steps:
       Goto Github->Code->Select Branches->select Your Branches->select New Pull Request->Assignee Your Self->Create Pull Request.
+      Note:Main(Master)Branch to another main branch (Main to Main) we can't create a pull request because github won't allow to create pull request of the both same branches  and we can't merge and git never allows that.